FAQs

 What are the benefits of having the flu vaccination?

-While levels of protection may vary, the vaccine can provide up to 80% protection against strains of the flu virus, particularly where the vaccine strain matches the circulating strain.
-The WHO researches circulating strains and uses lots of surveillance data from around the world to make a well-informed decision on what strains are likely to be dominant strains in the next flu season.
+While levels of protection can vary year to year, the vaccine can provide up to 90% protection against many strains of the flu virus, particularly where the vaccine strain closely matches the circulating strain.
+The World Health Organisation researched the circulating strains each year and uses lots of surveillance data from around the world to make a well-informed decision on what strains are likely to be dominant strains in the next flu season.

 In people who have been vaccinated but still develop flu, the symptoms are often found to be milder.
 In a study by The Lancet, up to 77% of people carrying flu have no symptoms.
-By not having the vaccine, you could be more likely to spread the virus to your patients and family without knowing.
+By not having the vaccine, you could be more likely to spread the virus to your patients and your own family without knowing.
+Protect yourself and prevent the people you care for getting sick.
+By having a vaccination makes everyone safer.

 With the threat of COVID-19 and flu circulating together, it is important to protect ourselves against both viruses as much as possible.
-For the flu, we have a vaccine that we know is effective.
+For both viruses, we have a vaccine that we know is very effective.
+Both vaccines will be available to all staff.
+Flu vaccinations will be available in all clinical areas.
+COVID-19 booster vaccinations will be provided Birmingham and Solihull Vaccination Service at central hubs at all our hospitals.

 How is the vaccine administered?

 The vaccine is given as a small injection to the upper arm.
-The Trust does not supply the nasal spray version.
+The Trust does not supply the nasal spray version which is most often given to children at school and is a ‘live’ virus.

 How long does the vaccine last?

-Once you've had the vaccine, your protection will last for around a year.
+Once you have had the flu vaccine, your protection will last for around a year.

 As flu is a rapidly changing virus, it is recommended that you receive the vaccine each year.